impillar/impillar.github.io/_pages/about.md

 Dr. Guozhu Meng obtained his Ph.D degree from the School of Computer Science and Engineering, Nanyang Technological University, Singapore at 2017.
 His supervisors are Assoc Prof. [Liu Yang](http://www.ntu.edu.sg/home/yangliu/) and Assoc Prof. [Zhang Jie](http://www.ntu.edu.sg/home/zhangj/).
 In addition, he has been working closely with Dr. [Xue Yinxing](https://sites.google.com/site/yinxingxue/).

-He joined Institute of Information Engineering of Chinese Academy of Sciences as Associate Professor in 2018, working with Prof. [Kai Chen](http://www.kaichen.org).
+He joined Institute of Information Engineering of Chinese Academy of Sciences as Associate Professor in 2018.
 His research focuses on system security with a specialization on mobile computing as follows:

 **Android security**.
 Conducted a work to analyze Android malware and detect malware (ISSTA 2016 paper, IJCNN 2016 paper), and a work to evaluate existing anti-malware tools (AsiaCCS 2016 paper).
 Another work has been done, with regard to Android ecosystem, to analyze the spread model of Android malware across multiple markets, and security patches of apps across verions.